Visiting Bartle Frere safely

 From Atherton Tableland

 From Malanda, travel 5.5km along the Malanda–Yungaburra road then turn into Topaz Road and travel 2km past Butchers Creek School.
 Turn left to Lamins Hill lookout—this gravel road can be slippery when wet—and follow the signs for 7km to the end of Gourka Road and the national park boundary.
-Junction camp, 2km along the track, marks the start of the walking trail.
+Junction camp, 2km along the gravel road from the national park boundary, marks the start of the walking trail.

 There are no wheelchair-accessible tracks or facilities along the Bartle Frere trail.